chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 **NOTE:** It is likely that additional package parameters are required which are specific to your environment.
 Please carefully review the available [package parameters](#chocolatey-central-management-service) before proceeding.

-In order to successfully install the chocolatey-management-service package onto a machine, the following steps are required:
+In order to successfully install the chocolatey-management-service package onto a machine (using all default values), the following steps are required:

 **NOTE:** Due to an issue that was identified in the initial release of CCM, the port number parameter is required.